 The Chequers Inn in Thornham, North Norfolk is one of those pubs with accommodation that fulfils its expectations; excellent quality, great team, relaxed, dog friendly and has a very welcoming atmosphere.

 This particular part of North Norfolk exudes up-market quality but that doesn’t always mean that it has to be beyond the reach of anyone in particular.
-And this is where The Chequers Inn comes to the fore.
+And this is where The Chequers Inn comes to the fore with The Chequers Experience.
 With its lovely wooden floor in the modern bar area, to the snug with its roaring fires in the winter months, this is a totally stress-free place for you to come and stay.

 With high standards to keep up on the North Norfolk Coast, this pub doesn’t disappoint.

 The Chequers is situated right in the middle of one of the pretty North Norfolk villages that epitomises our wonderful coastline.
 The nearest town is Hunstanton, and with beaches such as Old Hunstanton, Brancaster and the lesser known and quieter beaches of Holme and Thornham, this is the perfect place to base yourself to explore North Norfolk.

 It’s also an excellent area for walking stretches of the Norfolk Coast Path, as well as being near to some of the best bird watching in the UK.
 NWT Holme Nature Reserve and RSPB Titchwell are extremely close by.

 And with the splendid stately homes such as Sandringham House, Holkham Hall and Houghton Hall a short drive away, there’s so much to keep you occupied.

 The Chequers Inn is a complete contrast to its sister pub, The Lifeboat Inn, a 16th Century smugglers inn and also located in Thornham.

 Although they are both 16th century pubs, here at The Chequers;